 One of the glories of the Incarnation is that God became present with us in a new way.
 God is always with us, has always been with us, and yet Immanuel opened a new avenue for relationship.
 We recognize that the coming of Christ was significant because He came among us, entered into life with us, allowed us to see Him, touch Him, hear His voice—to connect in a way that was not possible before.

 Some say that “incarnational ministry,” is living out Jesus in our relationships with others.
 Perhaps one of the ways we do that is to come, or to go, to be near those we desire to connect with.
 There is something spiritual about being physically present with one another, sharing the same space, unfiltered and unencrypted by any electronic means.
 It is worth it to us to touch and to listen, with nothing in the way.

 Let us spend this Holy Week present with each other.
 Let us consider the unique opportunity we have in sharing life together, talking with each other, serving each other and caring for each other which we cannot do through virtual means.
 In what special ways might we spend time with the Lord as a result of stepping away from our usual habits?

 I know that I have listened to many of Beethoven’s compositions.
 But I recall the experience of witnessing the Dallas Symphony Orchestra fill the Meyerson Center with his music.
 We know each other’s Twitter handles.
 But what experience can we have together, worshipping and growing in the Lord this week?
 What needs might we meet and have met which can never be satisfied with a few sentences typed on a computer screen or a mobile device?
 What might the Lord have for us in being present here with one another?

 Photo source: istock

-Allen Hamlin / Allen Hamlin has served overseas for 10 years, and provides team building consultation around the world.
+Allen Hamlin Allen Hamlin has served overseas since 2006, and provides team building consultation around the world.
 He currently lives in Wales, and oversees ministries in the southern UK.
-He is the author of Embracing Followership (Kirkdale Press; Feb 2016).
+He is the author of Embracing Followership (Kirkdale Press; Feb 2016). www